salt4data/salt4data/README.md

 👋🏾 Hi!
-I’m Keesha, a vibrant force of curiosity and purpose.
+I’m Keesha Ngombo,

 I’m a data storyteller with a heart for impact.
 Gabonese by roots, global in vision , I blend statistical thinking with business insight to turn numbers into economic growth and social change strategies.
 I help businesses sustain themselves, grow stronger, and build lasting empires, all in the service of driving meaningful impact.